schwuchow/web-energy-viz/README.md

 This project uses `WebGazer.js`.
 Please note that it is not included as a node module but added to `index.html` as a script tag.

 The library does not do the tracking as well as the Tobii Eye tracker so we definitely need to improve it somehow or switch to the hardware later on in the process.

+## Speech Input

+The Speech input is a Vue Component written in JavaScript.
+Credits go to TylerPottsDev who's code was used as base for the speech recognition web api.